sphinx-doc/sphinx/doc/markup/para.rst

 .. directive:: seealso

    Many sections include a list of references to module documentation or external documents.
-These lists are created using the ``seealso`` directive.
+These lists are created using the :dir:`seealso` directive.

-   The ``seealso`` directive is typically placed in a section just before any sub-sections.
+   The :dir:`seealso` directive is typically placed in a section just before any sub-sections.
 For the HTML output, it is shown boxed off from the main flow of the text.

-   The content of the ``seealso`` directive should be a reST definition list.
+   The content of the :dir:`seealso` directive should be a reST definition list.
    Example::

       .. seealso::

-         Module :mod:`zipfile`
+         Module :py:mod:`zipfile`
-            Documentation of the :mod:`zipfile` standard module.
+            Documentation of the :py:mod:`zipfile` standard module.

          `GNU tar manual, Basic Tar Format <http://link>`_ Documentation for tar archive files, including GNU tar extensions.

    There's also a "short form" allowed that looks like this::

-      .. seealso:: modules :mod:`zipfile`, :mod:`tarfile`
+      .. seealso:: modules :py:mod:`zipfile`, :py:mod:`tarfile`

    .. versionadded:: 0.5
       The short form.